France, Germany agree on next step for fighter jet program

 Bruno Fichefeux, head of future combat air systems at Airbus, told the conference he expected conceptual work on the program to begin soon, “bilaterally or with Spain.”

 Germany, France and Spain have completed separate studies on the next generation fighter.

-Spain has said it is considering joining the Franco-German program, but has also had discussions with a rival project launched by Britain in July.
+La Tribune said Spain, which had been in discussions with a rival project launched by Britain in July, will join the Franco-German program once it is stabilized and will sign a letter on intent to do so in the first quarter of next year.

 The German defense minister had no immediate comment.

-Reporting by Bate Felix, Andrea Shalal and John Irish, editing by Ed Osmond and Robin Pomeroy
+Reporting by Bate Felix, Andrea Shalal and John Irish, editing by Ed Osmond, Robin Pomeroy, William Maclean